NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

 Mirrors a package and its dependencies from the specified source repositories to the target repository.

-Note: to enable this command, navigate to [http://build.nuget.org/](http://build.nuget.org/) (there's a Guest log in option), copy NuGet.ServerExtensions.dll from Artifacts,CommandLine.ServerExtensions to your local disk in the same folder than NuGet.exe.
+Note: to enable this command, navigate to [http://build.nuget.org/](http://build.nuget.org/) (there's a Guest log in option), copy NuGet.ServerExtensions.dll from Artifacts,CommandLine.ServerExtensions to your local disk in the same directory as NuGet.exe.

 ### Usage
     nuget mirror packageId|pathToPackagesConfig listUrlTarget publishUrlTarget [options]